lusavkaedu/council-assistant/README.md

 - ✅ All easily available previous elections in Kent have been scraped.
 Cleaning and metadata separation started, needs to be fininshed.
 - ✅ Councillors profiles scraping module has been developed.
 Needs to be integrated withthe election data into "Who Is Who" module.
 - 🔜 Streamlit search page needs to be professionalised and published as an MVP.
-- 🔜 Scripts and notebooks and files need to be organsied
+- 🔜 Migrate scripts and notebooks and files need to be organsied into a new folder structure
 - 🔜 Build a Who is Who page for streamlit app, allowing councillors to quickly learn about each other.
 - 🔜 Build a Meeting Prep page for streamlit app, allowing councillors to prepare for upcoming committee meetings.
 - 🔜 Build a Committee page for streamlit app, allowing users to access past meetings, future meetings agenda, view profiles of the current members, etc.